 Dorothy Guerrero, Managing Editor

-Chris O’Connell, Assistant Editor
+Chris O’Connell, Senior Editor

-Connect with The Alcalde:
+Connect with the Alcalde:

 Disclosure: The articles, photos, videos, and any other materials on this site are the property of the Texas Exes.
-Articles may be republished only with the advanced written consent of the Texas Exes, and any republished article must be attributed to the Texas Exes and Alcalde.
+Articles may be republished only with the advanced written consent of the Texas Exes, and any republished article must be attributed to the Texas Exes and the Alcalde.
 Once written permission is provided by Texas Exes, any article republished in part or in full may not be altered in any way, including the headline.
 We may or may not be able to provide you with the accompanying art, depending on whether we own the rights to it or not.
 Please contact Tim Taliaferro for permission to republish or with questions.